SGDInstitute/apollo/content/collections/pages/mblgtacc/vendor-fair-maker-market.md

             marks:
               -
                 type: lead
-            text: 'MBLGTACC is a fabulous opportunity to reach a captive audience of 2,000+ LGBTQIA+ students and student leaders from around the Midwest.'
+            text: 'Reach a captive audience of 2,000+ LGBTQIA+ students and student leaders from around the Midwest.'
       -
         type: paragraph
         content: